 See what I mean?
 This is not a simple answer to “What sort of art do you make?”!

 Adversity is never what it seems.
 I once heard it being referred to as ‘a gift that is wrapped up in sandpaper’!
-It is a strange phenomenon – the fact that humans need tough times in order to become tough.
+It’s a mysterious phenomenon – that humans need tough times in order to become tough.
 I find it is expressed rather eloquently in a passage from the Baha’i Writings, where the Divine declares,

 It goes on to suggest that we should embrace all the hard stuff, as eventually, it leads to eternal strength.